yadg objects

 The above example shows how a chromatographic trace might be stored.
 At each timestep,

-are recorded and stored in a list
+multiple values of "t" and "y" are recorded and stored in a list, along

 with their uncertainties; the unit applies to each element in the array.